 most important item -> many important items -> many items

-same way there should be only
+the same way there should be only

-one main heading (h1), then sub headings (h2), then sub-sub headings (h3)
+one main heading (h1), then subheadings (h2), then sub-sub headings (h3)

 and so on.

-Obviously you may not require many sub headings but make sure you have at least one H1 heading and few h2 headings.
+Obviously, you may not require many subheadings but make sure you have at least one H1 heading and few h2 headings.

 Why is it important?

-Search engines want to know more about your content so by having main heading and many sub headings, they will know more about the topics you are trying to cover.
+Search engines want to know more about your content so by having main heading and many subheadings, they will know more about the topics you are trying to cover.

 Image Alt and names

 Image alt tags are normally ignored but that’s not a good practice for two reasons.
-Firstly because sometime images are not loaded properly so users should be able to know what is the image about and secondly you can have more keywords on the page in alt tags and image names.
+Firstly because sometimes images are not loaded properly so users should be able to know what is the image about and secondly you can have more keywords on the page in alt tags and image names.

 Try to name your images related to your topic and distribute keywords on all image names on the page.
 Don’t overuse.